sharktacos/OpenColorIO-configs/StdX_ACES/README.md

 # Software

-Instructions for use of the config's Look Transforms is various software, including those that do not support OCIO:
+Instructions for use of the config's Look Transforms in various software, including those that do not support OCIO:

 - [Maya](../docs/Maya.md) (OCIOv2)
 - [Premiere Pro](../docs/Premiere.md) (OCIOv2)